micmejia/bible-dump/AMPC/Isaiah/Isa 52.md

-Behold, My [^a]Servant shall deal wisely _and_ shall prosper; He shall be exalted and extolled and shall stand very high.
+Behold, My Servant shall deal wisely _and_ shall prosper; He shall be exalted and extolled and shall stand very high.